 If you want to configure your router to connect to the Internet using the wizard, click Internet Connection Setup Wizard.
-Refer to page 32.
+Refer to "Internet Connection Setup Wizard" on page 30.

 If you consider yourself an advanced user, click Manual Internet Connection Setup to configure your connection manually.
 (Instructions for manual setup begin below.)